-The lab has two parts.
+The lab as given at CMU has two parts.
 Part A is about the implemention of a cache simulator.
-You can skip that part.
+You can skip that part at the UvA.
 In Part B you will write a matrix transpose function that is optimized for cache performance.